 You’ll also need to provide all of the documentation required by the lender, SBA and CDC.
 Find out what’s required before you apply so you can accelerate the underwriting process.
-They’ll also check your FICO SBSS score, which you can keep tabs on with Nav’s Business Loan Builder plan.

-The SBA 7a Loan for real estate
+The SBA 7(a) Loan for Real Estate

 However, SBA 7a Loans can also be used to: